General Policy Information

-The PDR Steering Committee, which meets each Monday, is comprised of the Chief Administrative Officer, PDU Manager and staff, Records Manager, SPD Legal Advisor, APRS Captain or designee, and one or more representatives of the Seattle Law Department.
+The PDR Steering Committee, which meets each Monday, is comprised of the Chief Administrative Officer, PDU Manager and staff, Records Manager, SPD Legal Advisor, Compliance Section Captain or designee, and one or more representatives of the Seattle Law Department.

 1. Receives PDR